 Since 2012 he has built his reputation with his debut album Propeller which was shortlisted in the MPG Awards.
-The release of his second album Alexandrine and The Grey of Granite Stone EP have rewarded him with critical acclaim in left field and progressive art rock circles, plus the opportunity to collaborate on his own terms with instrumental and production luminaries such as Richard Barbieri, Steve Jansen, B J Cole, Raphael Ravenscroft, Hossam Ramzy, Gary Bromham and more.
+The release of his second album Alexandrine has rewarded him with critical acclaim in left field and progressive art rock circles, plus the opportunity to collaborate on his own terms with instrumental and production luminaries such as Richard Barbieri, Steve Jansen, B J Cole, Raphael Ravenscroft, Hossam Ramzy, Gary Bromham and more.
 His albums have received highly positive reviews from UK & European press including The Musician, PROG magazine, Eclipsed Rock Magazin and iOPages.

 His music has featured on BBC 2, BBC Worldwide, MTV, Sky and he has garnered airplay and support from BBC Radio 6 Music, BBC Introducing and digital radio stations all over UK, Europe and USA.